getsentry/devenv/README.md

 `devenv sync`

+This runs a user-supplied `[reporoot]/devenv/sync.py` which should:
+- make sure any desired tools are installed
-When you're inside a repository, this will bring the dev environment up to date, or create it if it doesn't exist.
+- bring the dev environment up-to-date, or create it if it doesn't exist

-It runs `[reporoot]/devenv/sync.py`.
+This script runs within devenv's [runtime](#runtime), which has access to many useful high-level routines.
+There are currently no api docs, but referring to the [examples](#examples) should get you 90% of the way there.

+If you have a feature request, please open an issue!

+In general, our library is designed to isolate, as much as possible, a repo's dev environment within `[reporoot]/.devenv`.
+For example, [gcloud](#gcloud) is installed to `[reporoot]/.devenv/bin/gcloud` (with the gcloud sdk at `[reporoot]/.devenv/bin/google-cloud-sdk`).
+An exception to this would be python virtualenvs, which was implemented before the idea of `[reporoot]/.devenv`.

 `devenv doctor`